British Virgin Islands, Caribbean & Mexico

-The private Islands of Peter Island and Sir Richard Branson’s Necker Island are a private paradise and the breathtakingly beautiful island of Virgin Gorda measures just 8 and half square miles.
+The private Islands of Peter Island and Sir Richard Branson’s Necker Island are an elite paradise where you’ll experience flawless service and unspoilt natural beauty all around.

 Time difference: GMT -4 hours